Understanding the Basics of Domain Management

 Common Domain Management Mistakes to Avoid

-- Using Weak Passwords: Weak passwords make it easier for hackers to gain access to your domain registrar account.
+- Using Weak Passwords: Weak passwords make it easier for hackers to gain access to your domain account.